040code/040code/_posts/2018-03-04-verlet-integration.md

 excellent Quil library.

-My current version of [cloc](https://github.com/AlDanial/cloc) tells me that core.clj is 230 lines long.
-It counts the function documentation as code.
+My current version of [cloc](https://github.com/AlDanial/cloc) tells me that core.clj is 230 lines long, but it counts the function documentation as code.
-Normally the function documentation is counted as 'comment' and not as code.
 Therefore, I ran a new `cloc` command without the doc strings.
 It then counts 159 lines of clojure, approximately half of which are dedicated to UI interaction and the other half to physics simulation.
 Not bad at all!

-I'm glad I decided to 'bite the bullet' and learn Emacs and Cider.
+I'm glad I decided to 'bite the bullet' and learn Emacs and CIDER.
 I now use Emacs for all my Clojure(script) development.
 In addition, I use Emacs for most of my text editing these days including writing and planning.